New York may be first to legalize

 "This legislation, as noble a cause as it is, because distracted driving is incredibly dangerous, is too burdensome on individual freedoms and rights," Covert said.

-Unlike when an officer administers a breathalyzer -- which requires law enforcement have have reasonable suspicion -- the bill would allow the "textalyzer" be used on all drivers' phones at a crash scene, whether a fender bender or a deadly accident.
+Unlike when an officer administers a breathalyzer -- which requires law enforcement have have reasonable suspicion -- the "textalyzer" proposal would allow officers to inspect all drivers' phones at a crash scene, whether a fender bender or a deadly accident.

 "There has to be some evidence that that individual that the officer took the phone from did something wrong first," Covert argued.